relaxdiego/norm-framework/README.md

 Norm
 ====
-Norm is a virtual robot who helps software teams auto-verify business requirements against an application.
+Norm is a virtual robot that helps software teams auto-verify business requirements against an application.
 Feed him requirement files, their corresponding test cases, and the definition of each step used in the test cases.
 Norm will then report back the status of each requirement.

 Here's a [video demo](http://www.youtube.com/watch?v=RuC8owWbdQA&feature=g-upl).